 1. Have Proof of Assets Ready at Hand

 While the amount of the down payment needed for a home loan varies, you should most certainly have proof that you have the money readily available.
-In addition to knowing you have the money in your account when you apply for a home loan, lsenders also commonly request two to three months’ worth of financial statements.
-If necessary, make plans to have your down payment shifted from one account to another at least three months before sitting down with a lender.
+In addition to knowing you have the money in your account when you apply for a home loan, lenders also commonly request two to three months’ worth of financial statements.
+If necessary, make plans to have your down payment shifted from one account to another at least three months before sitting down with a mortgage lender.

 2. Prepare for the Long Haul

 Because owning a home is such a monumental decision, it’s going to take time before you reach the finish line.
 It’s not uncommon for it to take as many as 45 days for a loan to be approved, and that’s with the most favorable conditions.
-Once you’ve penned your offer letter for the house you’ve got your sights set on, the next step is to get a pre-approval letter from your lender.
+Once you’ve penned your offer letter for the house you’ve got your sights set on, the next step is to get a mortgage pre-approval letter from your lender.
 Pre-approval letters go a long way in strengthening your offer and making you a better contender for the house of your dreams.
 Manage your expectations, and make sure you’ve triple checked your loan application letter to reduce the chances of needing to resubmit information or submit a piece of information you might have left out of your original application.

 3. Don’t Be Afraid to Ask Questions